The Legend of Sleepy Hollow

-"The Legend of Sleepy Hollow" is an 1820 short story by American author Washington Irving contained in his collection of 34 essays and short stories titled The Sketch Book of Geoffrey Crayon, Gent.
+The Legend of Sleepy Hollow is an 1820 short story by American author Washington Irving contained in his collection of 34 essays and short stories titled The Sketch Book of Geoffrey Crayon, Gent.
 Irving wrote the story while living in Birmingham, England.

-Along with Irving's companion piece "Rip Van Winkle", "The Legend of Sleepy Hollow" is among the earliest examples of American fiction with enduring popularity, especially during Halloween because of a character known as the Headless Horseman believed to be a Hessian soldier who was decapitated by a cannonball in battle.
+The Legend of Sleepy Hollow is among the earliest examples of American fiction with enduring appeal along with Rip Van Winkle.
+Irving's early literary success with The Sketch Book established his career, providing the financial means to support himself and his family as a professional writer.
+The Legend has remained continuously in print since its initial publication and is one of Irving's most popular works.

 It has been adapted for the screen several times, including a 1922 silent film and a 1949 Walt Disney animation as one of two segments in the package film The Adventures of Ichabod and Mr. Toad.